EvxLee/AvatarArena.github.io/README.md

 ## Overview
-Avatar Arena is a simple browser-based 1v1 fighter AI-assisted game project built using HTML, CSS, and JavaScript.
+Avatar Arena is an AI-assisted browser 1v1 Fighter game project built using HTML, CSS, and JavaScript.
 Pick the Knight, Mage, or Rogue, each with unique stats and a special move that costs energy.
 Battles are turn-based and award coins to spend in the shop on weapons, armor and artifacts.